The Old Man of Coniston from Walna Scar car park: 3 Mile There and back route

 Mining history of Coniston

-Pushing onto the summit of the Old Man of Coniston
+Old Man of Coniston trig point

 Author